palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/tool-tech-matrix.md

 ## 4. What this reflects

 When picking a tool, the real question isn't "which tool is best" — it's *who will maintain this, what does the CI budget allow, and what failure mode does this layer need to catch that others can't?* Splitting Playwright (modern SPAs) from Selenium (legacy, server-rendered systems) mirrors the actual reason a real QA org ends up running more than one automation tool: different systems in the same company are frequently built years apart on different stacks, and a one-size-fits-all tool choice usually means forcing a bad fit onto at least one of them.
-The two migrations above are what that looks like in practice, not just in theory.
+The two migrations above are what that looks like in practice.